Saxashitter/UNSTOPPABLE-FUCK-Poyo-and-the-Refill-Mart/SERVER_STUFF/README.txt

 INSTRUCTIONS:
+- note that online has been removed from the game, and you will have to recode the functionality back

 - install love2d onto your commandline

-* if your on windows and you installed the installer, it should be in cmd already
+* if your on windows and you installed the love2d installer, it should be in cmd already
 * to test, open cmd and type love

 - cd to this directory